Chalk Riot creates custom pavement art and chalkboard murals

 Chandler Branch has worked full time in arts administration for 15 years.
 Prior to his appointment as Executive Director of Art Saint Louis, he was President and Chief Executive Officer of the SDG Music Foundation, an international arts organization based in the Chicago area.
 At the forefront of his career is proven success in fundraising, strategic planning, personnel and financial management and communication, for programs and events in several US cities as well as in Russia, France, Portugal, the Netherlands and Costa Rica.
 During his eight-year tenure as CEO of SDG, Mr. Branch oversaw the growth of the organization from a budget of less than $175,000 and a one-employee staff to a budget of over $1.3 million and staff of four.
 Collaborative partners include Pulitzer Prize-winning composers Aaron Jay Kernis and Christopher Rouse, and preeminent Scottish composer James MacMillan.
 Other noted collaborators include the Milwaukee Symphony Orchestra, the San Diego Symphony, the University of Chicago, the Indianapolis Children’s Choir, the Netherlands Radio Symphony Orchestra, the Ensemble Orchestral de Paris and the Chamber Orchestra of Europe.

-BASED IN NAPA, CA and ST. LOUIS, MO
+BASED IN NAPA, CA (and traveling often)

 Chelsea graduated from the Conservatory of Fine Arts at Webster University in 2008, with a BFA in Theatrical Design, with majors in costume design and scene painting.
 While she has been painting murals since 2003, it was during her time at Webster that intensive study of theatrical scene painting provided a solid foundation of techniques and mediums.
 Her study of multi-faceted theatre offers a unique perspective of spatial design and art's role of interaction with the public.
 When Chelsea is not working with Chalk Riot, you can find her at a wine tasting or exploring a new hiking trail.
+Learn more at www.iamchelsea.com

 WHAT KIND OF MATERIALS DO YOU USE?